brendanshaw14/Nuggets-Team-35/IMPLEMENTATION.md

 		initialize a new player struct, using spectator_init
 		message_send GRID with full grid to spectator if message is KEY
-	  find player in player hashtable using adress as key // need to check if this change is okay if player is a spectator
+	  find player in player hashtable using adress as key if player is a spectator
 	  	if char == 'Q'
 	  	  message_send QUIT to the spectator
 		  remove spectator from players hashtable
-		  return false  // continue loop
+		  return false to continue loop
 		else
 		  message_send ERROR invalid keystroke
-		  return false  //continue loop
+		  return false to continue loop
 	  if player_move is successful with inputed keystroke update grid->gridString
-		iterate thorugh hashtable and update players visibility using updateVisibilities_helper if player_foundGold update players purse and the amount of gold left             // need a func for this to. not helper func tho. in player iterate through hashtable and send_message too all clients about their gold using updateGoldStatus_helper
+		iterate thorugh hashtable and update players visibility using updateVisibilities_helper if player_foundGold update players purse and the amount of gold left
+		  iterate through hashtable and send_message too all clients about their gold using updateGoldStatus_helper
 	  else
 	    message_send ERROR, invalid keystroke
 	if goldRemaining == 0
-	  iterate through all players and message_send QUIT    // helper func return true to end loop
+	  iterate through all players and message_send QUIT using endGame_helper return true to end loop
 ```